Esri/excalibur-scripts/README.md

 Here are Python scripts and sample configuration files that can be used to automate the creation of Excalibur Imagery Projects.

+For more information about Excalibur and Imagery Projects see the [Resources section](#resources).

 ## Included

 * Sample JSON files that define an Imagery Project